Welcome to the Master Exchange Programme facilitated by the International Office of Rotterdam School of Management, Erasmus University (RSM).

 The more personal your motivation letter, the more you stand out from the crowd applying for the same destinations.

-- describe why the exchange is an added value upon completion of your master programme;
+- briefly describe why the exchange is an added value upon completion of your master programme;

-- describe your characteristics relevant for an exchange abroad (international orientation, independent nature, previous international experiences);
+- elaborate on your personal characteristics which you believe are relevant for an exchange (international orientation, independent nature;

 This motivation letter may not exceed 6.000 characters (text and spaces).
 If you copy-paste from Word, please keep in mind that Word does not count hard returns as a character, the online application system does.